Moai: Removal of moai from Easter Island

 Ten or more moai have been removed from Easter Island and transported to locations around the world, including the ones today displayed at the Louvre Museum in Paris and the British Museum in London.

 Replicas and casts

-Several other locations displays replicas (casts) of moai, including the Natural History Museum of Los Angeles County; the Auckland Museum; the American Museum of Natural History; and the campus of the American University.
+Several other locations display replicas (casts) of moai, including the Natural History Museum of Los Angeles County; the Auckland Museum; the American Museum of Natural History; and the campus of the American University.

 Preservation and restoration

 Early European drawing of moai, in the lower half of a 1770 Spanish map of Easter Island; the original manuscript maps of the Spanish expedition are in Naval Museum of Madrid and in The Jack Daulton Collection, US.

 From 1955 to 1978, an American archaeologist, William Mulloy, undertook extensive investigation of the production, transportation and erection of Easter Island's monumental statuary.
 Mulloy's Rapa Nui projects include the investigation of the Akivi-Vaiteka Complex and the physical restoration of Ahu Akivi (1960); the investigation and restoration of Ahu Ko Te Riku and Ahu Vai Uri and the Tahai Ceremonial Complex (1970); the investigation and restoration of two ahu at Hanga Kio'e (1972); the investigation and restoration of the ceremonial village at Orongo (1974) and numerous other archaeological surveys throughout the island.

 The Rapa Nui National Park and the moai were included in the 1972 UN convention concerning the protection of the world's cultural and natural heritage and consequently on the 1995 list of UNESCO World Heritage Sites.

 The statues have been mapped by a number of groups over the years, including efforts by Father Sebastian Englert and Chilean researchers.
 The EISP (Easter Island Statue Project) conducted research and documentation on many of the moai on Rapa Nui and the artifacts held in museums overseas.
 The purpose of the project is to understand the figures' original use, context, and meaning, with the results being provided to the Rapa Nui families and the island's public agencies that are responsible for conservation and preservation of the moai.
 Other studies include work by Britton Shepardson,Terry L. Hunt and Carl P. Lipo.

 In 2008, a Finnish tourist chipped a piece off the ear of one moai.
 The tourist was fined $17,000 in damages and was banned from the island for three years.

 In 2020, an unoccupied truck rolled into a moai, destroying the statue and causing 'incalculable damage'.

 In 2022, an unknown number of moai in Rano Raraku were damaged by a wildfire that covered an area of around 150 to 250 acres.
 The Mayor of Rapa Nui, Pedro Edmunds Paoa, stated the fire was started intentionally.
 Other authorities believe the damage to some of the affected statues is "irreparable".

 Tukuturi at Rano Raraku is the only kneeling moai and one of the few made of red scoria.